soucharya19/CodeSquare/README.md

 1.IDE Used for building code - VS Code Software

-2.Project Launch and Deployment Website - Vercel App
+2.Project Launch and Deployment Website - Netlify

 3.Tech Stacks Used - Web Developing Technologies like HTML, CSS, Javascript